What are Scope 3 emissions?

-Greenhouse gas emissions are categorised into three groups or 'scopes' by the most widely-used international accounting tool, the Greenhouse Gas (GHG) Protocol.
 Scope 1 covers direct emissions from owned or controlled sources.
-Scope 2 covers indirect emissions from the generation of purchased electricity, steam, heating and cooling consumed by the reporting company.
-Scope 3 includes all other indirect emissions that occur in a company’s value chain.
+Scope 2 covers indirect emissions from the purchase and use of electricity, steam, heating and cooling.
+By using the energy, an organisation is indirectly responsible for the release of these GHG emissions.
+Scope 3 includes all other indirect emissions that occur in the upstream and downstream activities of an organisation.

-- Assess where the emission hotspots are in their supply chain;
+- Assess where the emission hotspots are across their value chain to prioritise reduction strategies.

 - Positively engage with employees to reduce emissions from business travel and employee commuting.

-How can my organisation measure its scope 3 carbon emissions and value chain carbon footprint?
+How can my organisation measure its Scope 3 emissions?

-We offer a range of services to help you measure and manage your value and supply chain emissions:
+We help you measure and manage your value and supply chain emissions.

 To find out more about any of the above, please contact us.